-Expect that there will be bumps and setbacks.
+Expect that there will be setbacks.

 Make the effort to think like a bunny.
 Is one rabbit jealous you are interacting with the new bunny/resident bunny?
 Is he mad you just gave his favorite toy to the other?
 Is the rabbit stressed and ready to stop for the day?